input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 ## What about libraries using C sources?

-Libraries that use C sources (`c-sources` Cabal stanza) aren't supported by the JS backend.
+Libraries that use C sources (`c-sources` Cabal stanza) aren't supported by the JavaScript backend.
 In the future we plan to use Emscripten to compile C sources and then to generate some adapter code for them, but this isn't done yet.

 For now, there are two ways to fix libraries that use C sources.
 The C code can either be rewritten in Javascript, or it can be rewritten in